Contemplative Canada Day as people reckon with treatment of Indigenous

 Article content

-PORT DOVER – Many in Port Dover on Thursday marked Canada Day with expressions of solidarity with the country’s Indigenous peoples.
+Many in Port Dover marked Canada Day with expressions of solidarity with the country’s Indigenous peoples.

 Advertisement